aarokorhonen/pino-preview/README.md

 ![Screenshot of json-log-preview](./doc/screenshot-2.png "Screenshot of json-log-preview")

 The utility runs on Node.js, and uses websockets to stream log information to a locally running web interface.

+## Disclaimer

+_Note: This is experimental software which may change at any time under development, and should not be relied on for critical use cases._

+_Note: For security reasons, never run this software against untrusted or potentially malicious input._

 ## Installation